 An undermount (sometimes called ‘inset’) sink is the opposite.
 These are installed underneath your benchtop without a lip on display, essentially hanging from your benchtop a little lower.
 Your benchtop needs to be cut and finished with appropriate edges as these are on display.
 The sink is attached to the bottom of your bench with the joins also caulked.
 This means your benchtop needs to be weight-bearing, so laminate isn’t suitable.
 Tapware can be fixed to the benchtop or wall.

-2. The best sink option
+2. The best kitchen sink option

 There are many factors to consider when selecting an overmount or undermount sink.
 Here are some helpful considerations to get you to that choice: